benem3000/mcspatched/README.md

 ### 5. Final Reboot
 Reboot your system one last time to apply the signed image and the kernel argument:
+*If you enrolled the Secure Boot key:* You will be intercepted by a blue screen (MOKManager) during startup.
+Select "Enroll MOK", view the key to confirm it, and enter the temporary password you created.
+Once complete, select reboot to finish loading the OS.

 `systemctl reboot`